Lactips

 Flupis

-Paper Foam Filling & Padding Material – From production to disposal, Flupis is an environmentally friendly filling and cushioning material that can be used in a variety of ways as transport protection.
-The production of the packaging material from paper foam is subject to a patented process that processes waste paper with renewable raw materials and is claimed to be biodegradable.[...]
+Paper foam filling & padding material – From production to disposal, Flupis is an environmentally friendly filling and cushioning material that can be used in a variety of ways as transport protection.
+The production of this packaging material from paper foam is based on a patented process that processes waste paper with renewable raw materials.
+After use, it can be disposed[...]

 Learn more